EkardNT/const_env/README.md

 You cannot similarly initialize other types such as constant `u32`s, `bool`s, or other primitive types.
 See [issues](https://github.com/rust-lang/rfcs/issues/1907) and [workarounds](https://stackoverflow.com/questions/37526598/overriding-constant-via-compiler-option).
-Eventually you will be able to do so once support for running `parse` and `unwrap` in as `const fn` lands, but for now this crate offers an easy workaround that you can use today.
+Eventually you will be able to do so once support for running `parse` and `unwrap` in `const fn` lands, but for now this crate offers an easy workaround that you can use today.

 ## Usage